SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 ---

 # Summary

 SpeedyWeather.jl is a library to simulate and analyse the global atmospheric circulation on the sphere.
-It implements several 2D and 3D models to solve the primitive equations with and without humidity, the shallow water equations (\autoref{fig:swm}), or the barotropic vorticity equations with spherical harmonics.
+It implements several 2D and 3D models to solve the primitive equations with and without humidity (\autoref{fig:primitive}), the shallow water equations (\autoref{fig:swm}), or the barotropic vorticity equations with spherical harmonics.
+Several simple parameterizations for unresolved physical processes such as precipitation or the boundary layer are implemented, and new ones can be externally defined and passed as an argument to the model constructor.
+SpeedyWeather.jl is an intermediate-complexity general circulation model [@Kucharski2013] and research playground with an (almost) everything-flexible attitude.
+It can be thought of as a conceptual reinvention of the Fortran SPEEDY model [@Molteni2003] in the Julia programming language [@Bezanson2017].

+SpeedyWeather.jl internally uses three sub-modules `SpeedyTransforms`, `RingGrids`, and `LowerTriangularMatrices` to perform spherical harmonic transforms and interpolations between various grids and the spectral space. `RingGrids` discretize the sphere on iso-latitude rings and the spectral space is defined by the `LowerTriangularMatrices` of the spherical harmonic coefficients.
+These three modules are independently usable and therefore make SpeedyWeather.jl, beyond its main purpose of simulating the weather, also a library for the analysis of gridded data on the sphere.
+Running and analysing simulations can interactively combined, enhancing user experience and productivity.

-The user interface of SpeedyWeather.jl is heavily influenced by Oceananigans.jl [@Ramadhan2020].
-A monolithic interface is deliberately avoided
+The user interface of SpeedyWeather.jl is heavily influenced by the Julia ocean model Oceananigans.jl [@Ramadhan2020].
+A monolithic interface is deliberately avoided, instead, a model is created bottom-up by first defining the discretization and any non-default model components with its respective parameters.
+All components are then collected into a single model object, which, once initialized, returns a simulation object that contains the entire model state, work arrays and parameters, that can be run, analysed or changed.
+While these steps can be written into a script for reproducibility, the same steps can be executed and interacted with one-by-one in Julia's read-evaluate-print loop (REPL).
+We thereby reach an interactivity far beyond a monolithic interface that is limited to the options provided.

-To be extendible and composable, SpeedyWeather.jl relies on multiple dispatch from the Julia programming language [@Bezanson2017].
-Every model component is defined as a new type `SomeComponent <: AbstractComponent`, i.e. subtype of an abstract super type `AbstractComponent`.
+To be extendible and composable with new model components, SpeedyWeather.jl relies on Julia's multiple dispatch programming paradigm [@Bezanson2017].
+Every model component is defined as a new type.
+For example, to define a new way how to calculate the precipitation due to the physical process of large-scale condensation, one would define `MyCondensation` as a new subtype of `AbstractCondensation`.
-Extending SpeedyWeather.jl can therefore easily achieved by defining a new `OtherComponent <: AbstractComponent`
+One then only needs to extend the `initialize!` and `condensation!` functions for this new type.
+Passing on `condensation = MyCondensation()` to the model constructor then implements this new model component without the need to branch off or overwrite existing model components.
+Conceptually similar scientific modelling paradigms have been very successful in the Python-based generic partial differential equation solver Dedalus [@Burns2020] and the Julia ocean model Oceananigans.jl [@Ramadhan2020].

+![Surface temperature simulated with the primitive equation model in SpeedyWeather.jl.
+(Figure will be updated) \label{fig:primitive}](primitive.jpg)

 The dynamical core of SpeedyWeather.jl uses established numerics [@Bourke1972; @Hoskins1975; @Simmons1978; @Simmons1981],